MATERION BALZERS OPTICS ARE OUT-OF-THIS-WORLD

 We also have high performance optical filters as part of the weather station located on the boom of the rover.
 The Mars Environmental Dynamics Analyzer (MEDA) instrument will characterize the dust sizes and shapes and provide daily weather reporting and information on the radiation and wind patterns on Mars.
 This information will help determine future human exploration objectives.

 “With NASA Perseverance a filter set made by OBJ landed successfully on the red planet.
 As part of the Spanish MEDA weather station the filters define spectral bands in the UV and VIS.
 Congratulations to NASA and JPL for smooth travel and landing”, Dr. Stefan Jakobs, Managing Director at Materion Balzers Optics (Jena) said.

 In addition to Materion’s Balzers Optics line of business having their materials on the Perseverance rover, its other two business units also have contributed to this mission.
-AlBeMet®, a product of the Performance Alloys and Composites business, and Combo-Lid™ products from the Advanced Materials business are also along for the ride.
+AlBeMet®, a product of the Performance Materials and Composites business, and Combo-Lid™ products from the Electronic Materials business are also along for the ride.